YG29/nlpWithDL/README.md

 ## Distractor Annotation

 ### General Workflow
-The basic idea is to generate high quality "off-topic" distractors in a chatbot conversation.
+The basic idea is to curate a human annotated dataset.
+In this dataset, high quality "off-topic" distractors are generated and inserted into a chatbot conversation regarding a specific domain and scenario.
+For each scenario, a system instruction is provided to guide the behavior of the LLM.
+Human annotators would generate topic rules based on these system instructions.
+Then, the human annotators go through the conversation and identify places where after the bot response, a distractor would be appropriate.
+Based on the identified topic rules, the human annotators write a distractor for that bot response and tag which rule the bot should follow for identifying it as a distractor.

+Overall, the human annotated data would have the following rough structure:

+{domain/scenario/rules: ......}

+{bot reponse: ......} {distractor: ......} {rule index: .....}

 ### The Annotation App